bitovi/academy/src/react/2-intro-to-jsx.md

 Inside of `style={}` we have an object of styles whose keys are css attributes and values are the value of the css.
 This structure closely resembles the [`CSSStyleDeclaration`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) object used by the browser to store element styles (To see this run `document.body.style` in your browser console).

 Another thing you may note is the difference between `background-color` and `backgroundColor`.
-The reason for this, is that JavaScript does not support dashes as identifiers outside of strings.
-While it would be possible to write `"background-color": "blue"`, the convention is to let React handle the conversion from camel-case to dashes.

 ### Classes